 What scientific evidence is there?

-A report in the Journey of Medical Virology concluded that the literature surrounding potential therapeutic targets for Covid-19 is continuously evolving as understanding the pathogenesis and viral cycle of SARS-CoV-2 improves.
-They explained that there is growing evidence for the role of mTOR pathway in cellular response to SARS-CoV-2.
 Read the full article here. mTOR inhibition in COVID‐19: A commentary and review of efficacy in RNA viruses – Karam – – Journal of Medical Virology – Wiley Online Library

 Scientists from around the world will continue studying the viral life cycle of Covid-19 and its mutations.
 The experts will develop new therapies and repurpose existing drugs such as Metformin.
 Through their intense and rapid testing and high speed discoveries the scientists will hopefully have the ability to prevent the next pandemic before it starts.